FRRouting/frr/doc/user/pim.rst

 PIM -- Protocol Independent Multicast

-*pimd* supports pim-sm as well as igmp v2 and v3. pim is vrf aware and can work within the context of vrf's in order to do S,G mrouting.
-Additionally PIM can be used in the EVPN underlay network for optimizing forwarding of overlay BUM traffic.
+*pimd* supports PIM-SM as well as IGMP v2 and v3.
+PIM is VRF aware and can work within the context of VRFs in order to do S,G mrouting.
+Additionally, PIM can be used in the EVPN underlay network for optimizing forwarding of overlay BUM traffic.

 .. note::